 Pour over your peaches.

-Bake at 350 for 40 minutes, or until the center is set (doesn’t jiggle when you gently shake it).
+Place the pie dish on a baking sheet and bake at 350 for 40 minutes or until the top is golden brown and the center is set (doesn’t jiggle when you gently shake it).

 Serve hot or cold.